changsun20/HuntingAsteroid/README.md

 ## Description

-We propose implementing deep learning in the detection process of asteroid.
+We propose implementing deep learning in the detection process of asteroids.
 Using data gathered from Hubble Space Telescope archive, we generate a dataset with around 3000 pictures.
-Then we tine-tune a pretrained model and design an automatic processing pipeline for the data.
+Then we tine-tune a pretrained model (previously trained on ImageNet) and design an automatic processing pipeline for the data.

 ## Prerequisites